 “Like you I have always considered Wordsworth was a great great Uncle.
 I can remember Father telling me that and I also remember the coloured photograph of Wordsworth in one of the old albums.
 I am thinking of writing to someone in Rydal to see if I can get in touch with any of the Wordsworth family, for I believe there is a branch living there still in a large house, on the south side of Dove Cottage.

 “Did you ever hear of a Miss Kate Turner – a cousin of our mother?
 Mary Rolfe told me that Uncle George gave her Miss Turner’s address, and Mary went to see her, when she was in England years ago and said she was a charming old lady and she had photos of the Wordsworths and various belongings of theirs and spoke of them as being such a handsome couple. “

-Here’s a working hypothesis of our likely lineage.
-But it’s not guaranteed completely accurate and hasn’t solved the riddle!
+Here’s where I’ve got to based on historical records of births, marriages and census data.
 If you’d like to view more details at ancestry.com, please contact me.

 Samuel Wordsworth (1755-?? ) m.
 1784 Sarah Hill (1763-?? )

 Mary Ann Wordsworth (1791-1835) m.
 1816 William Kerville (1791-1858)

 Marion Wordsworth Kerville (1816-1849) m.
 1834 George Rolfe (1808-1871)

 Marion Australia Rolfe (1839-1879) m.
 1858 Frederick Thomas Sargood (1834-1903)